gaikwadB/IIEC_Docker_Dynamic_Web/README.md

 Integrating all the configuration,creation and management usind docker-compose infrastructure.

 # What is Docker ?
+Docker is a set of platform as a service products that uses OS-level virtualization to deliver software in packages called containers.
+Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels

 1. mysql:5.7  : you can fetch this image using "docker pull mysql:5.7"
 2. wordpress:5.1.1-php7.3-apache:- you can fetch this image using "docker pull wordpress:5.1.1-php7.3-apache"